Efthymis Koulouris: Return to Atromitos

 On 22 June 2021, only a few hours after he got released by Toulouse, he return to his previous club Atromitos, having signed a two-year contract.
-On 21 November 2021, Atromitos prevailed 2-0 rivals PAOK, with Koulouris being the main protagonist, as he opened the score in the 45th minute after an assist from Juan Muñiz, while in the 68th minute he scored with a penalty kick.
+On 21 November 2021, Atromitos prevailed 2–0 over rivals PAOK, with Koulouris being the main protagonist, as he opened the scoring in the 45th minute after an assist from Juan Muñiz, while in the 68th minute he scored with a penalty kick.
 He was voted man of the match for his performance.
-On 4 December 2021, he scored a brace in a 4-1 home win game against Apollon Smyrni, sealing a vital win in his club effort to avoid relegation.
+On 4 December 2021, he scored a brace in a 4–1 home win game against Apollon Smyrnis, sealing a vital win in his club effort to avoid relegation.

-On 10 February 2021, he scored a brace sealing a vital 3-1 win against Lamia, in his club effort to avoid relegation.
+On 10 February 2022, he scored a brace sealing a vital 3–1 win against Lamia, in his club effort to avoid relegation.

-On 28 February 2022, he scored a brace sealing a vital 2-0 away win against Apollon Smyrnis in his club effort to avoid relegation.
-A week later, he scored with a header at the last minute of the game sealing a vital 2-1 home win game against Volos.
+On 28 February, he scored a brace sealing a vital 2–0 away win against Apollon Smyrnis in his club effort to avoid relegation.
+A week later, he scored with a header at the last minute of the game sealing a vital 2–1 home win game against Volos.